-The following table provides summary statistics for permanent job vacancies advertised in Liverpool with a requirement for PL/SQL skills.
-Included is a benchmarking guide to the salaries offered in vacancies that have cited PL/SQL over the 6 months to 24 April 2024 with a comparison to the same period in the previous 2 years.
+The table below provides summary statistics for permanent job vacancies advertised in Liverpool requiring PL/SQL skills.
+It includes a benchmarking guide to the annual salaries offered in vacancies that cited PL/SQL over the 6 months leading up to 31 May 2025, comparing them to the same period in the previous two years.

 Same period 2023